zSuperx/nix-mc-bore/README.md

 ```

 Then in your `configuration.nix` or adjacent, add the usual imports for `nix-minecraft`,
 along with `nix-mc-bore`.
-Then you can configure servers to automatically start a
+You can then configure NixOS to automatically start a
 systemd service for `bore local` alongside the minecraft server.

 ```nix